 Queer representation and LGBT+ advocacy are central themes in much of Erin’s work.
 Transgender representation shows up time and again in Erin’s paintings, in either obvious or subtle ways, and she often chooses trans models for her subjects without outing them.

 She is the artist behind the Affectionate Animals series turning vintage photographs of queer couples into anthropomorphic portraits.
 This series was initially developed for a gallery showing at PCAF, formerly known as Pierce County AIDS Foundation.
-Through her partnership with this nonprofit, she is continually raising money through fundraising efforts.
-Her artwork and networking have increased PCAF’s engagement with youth for HIV testing and PrEP navigation.
+Through her partnership with this nonprofit she is continually raising money through fundraising efforts.